 CCOs are not required to use the language within the model handbook and can reorganize sections, use different graphics or format to fit CCOs desired flow.

 It is the CCO’s responsibility to ensure that all sections of their Member Handbook address all elements of the review criteria and meets all readability and access standards.
+The model handbook’s readability is grade level 7.7 before exclusions and after exclusions is grade level 6.1.

 Suggested language from previous years’ evaluation criteria has been integrated into this model handbook.
 For reference, the review criteria document includes page numbers of where the suggested language is located throughout the model handbook.